lorys/hive-cloud/README.md

 A file can have 65 535 chunks so a single file cannot exceed **~65 gigabytes**.

 This exact format, explained above, is used only during transfers between servers and clients (codes `0x00`, `0x11` and `0x49`).
-Clients have a slightly different approach when it comes to storing chunks.
+Clients have a different approach when it comes to storing chunks.